roman-milk/roman-milk.github.io/fucking-evolution.md

+===

- ****** Fucking Evolution Ch.
-07 ****** byGotBacon© The guests begin arriving.
+The guests begin arriving.
 This is high society.
 The men are wearing their finest tuxedos and the women are dripping diamonds.
 It's obvious to Eric that these women spend a lot of money keeping their bodies in good shape.
 He plans on sampling their wares.
 They look like really good breeding stock.

  A few catch his eye and flash him their million dollar smiles.
 He feels his cock tingle at the thought of breeding them.